Need a quick review on the treble clef line and space notes? If so then use this free download music theory worksheet on treble clef note spelling.

 Treble Clef Notes

-Use the treble clef notes diagram below to review your treble clef line and space notes and complete this music theory worksheet.
-Remember that a quick way to recall you treble clef line notes is to memorize the short sentence of Every Good Boy Deserves Fudge.
+Review your treble clef line and space notes in the music theory worksheet diagram below.
+Memorize the short sentence of Every Good Boy Deserves Fudge.

-The first letter of each word belongs to the treble clef space notes starting from the bottom line of the treble clef and working your way up to the top line.
-Therefore the bottom line of the treble clef is E, the next line moving upward is G, the 3rd line is B, the 4th line is D and the top line of the treble clef is F.
+The first letter of each word belongs to the treble clef space notes.
+Begin on the bottom line of the treble clef and move upward to the top line.
+Therefore the bottom line of the treble clef is E, the next line moving upward is G. Next the 3rd line is B, the 4th line is D and the top line is F.

 Additionally, the treble clef space notes (see below) are even easier to remember because they spell the word FACE.
 Space 1 (also the bottom space of the treble clef) is F, space 2 is A, space 3 is C and space 4 is E.